theorangepotato/programming-languages-2019/ARS4.md

   - solving/translating the basic constituents
   - synthesizing the solution from solutions of the smaller problem

-- to recognize that this pattern of analysis-base case-synthesis is exactly the pattern
+- to recognize that this pattern of (i) analysis, (ii) base case, (iii) synthesis is exactly the pattern that is used in recursion as a programming technique.

 -  to appreciate that this pattern corresponds to items 2 to 4 of [Descartes' scientific method](https://en.wikipedia.org/wiki/Discourse_on_the_Method#Part_II:_Principal_rules_of_the_Method), see also our [Excursion on Algebra](https://github.com/alexhkurz/programming-languages-2019/blob/master/lecture-5.1.md#algebra) for some background.